Don’t Let Your Company Fail Over Failovers: The Difference Between Failover and Disaster Recovery

 If you want to protect your company, but you get confused by all the terminology swirling around the idea of “better safe than sorry”, this is the blog post for you.

-What is the difference between disaster recovery, backup, failover, and high availability?
+What is the difference between disaster recovery, high availability, failover, and backup?

 Data backup is what it sounds like.
 Essentially, you’re saving copies of your data at a certain date and time which could range from a few hours ago to a few days ago, depending on the specific organisation’s practice .
 Often, this data is written to physical tape, which is inexpensive, but also unreliable (some numbers estimate that 50% of tapes fail to restore).
 It is important to have a data backup solution in place, but it cannot be an isolated solution.